-Arlington County’s Urban Foresters performed a study on the value of our community’s trees.
-The county used the U.S. Forest Service program i-Tree Eco to assess the value of our urban forest.
+Arlington used the U.S. Forest Service program i-Tree Eco to assess the value of our urban forest.
 This baseline data can be used for making effective resource management decisions, support effective policy and set planting and preservation priorities.

-This program used random sampling of 201 plots throughout the county, on public and private land, to best reflect the composition of our natural environment.
+i-Tree data is from a random sampling of 201 plots throughout the County, on public and private land, to best reflect the composition of our natural environment.
 Urban Forestry staff and volunteers surveyed from May through October to capture information.
-The study requires data on tree location, size, and health, as well as proximity to buildings, and other information.
+The study requires data on tree location, size and health, as well as proximity to buildings, and other information.

 Summary of the results

 - Number of trees: 755,400 (45 trees/acre, a healthy natural forest has 40-60 trees/acre)